Manta Ray Night Snorkel with Kids on the Big Island: An Honest Family Guide

 The manta ray night snorkel off Kona is one of Hawaii's most magical experiences and it is also not right for every kid.
 Here is the honest mom guide.

-I will tell you up front: the Big Island manta ray night snorkel is one of the most magical hours we have ever spent in the ocean as a family.
-Floating on a lit raft in the dark, watching ten-foot wingspans glide six inches under your snorkel mask, is the kind of experience that stays in a kid's brain forever.
-I will also tell you that this is not a beginner snorkel and is not appropriate for every child.
-There are tour operators who will take a five-year-old, and there are five-year-olds who absolutely should not go.
-As a Hawaii mom, here is the real talk before you book.
+I'll tell you what: the Big Island manta ray night snorkel is one of the most magical hours we have ever spent in the ocean as a family.
+Floating on a lit raft in the dark, watching ten-foot wingspans glide six inches under your snorkel mask - that one stays in a kid's brain forever.
+I'll also tell you this is not a beginner snorkel and is not appropriate for every child.
+There are operators who will take a five-year-old, and there are five-year-olds who absolutely should not go.
+Real talk before you book.

 What Is the Manta Ray Night Snorkel?

 Off the Kona coast of the Big Island, between Keauhou Bay and Kaiwi Point, manta rays gather every night to feed on plankton.
-Tour boats anchor at the sites, drop a lighted raft into the water (you hold onto the floats), and the lights attract plankton, which attracts the mantas.
+Tour boats anchor at the sites, drop a lighted raft into the water (you hold onto the floats), and the lights pull in plankton, which pulls in the mantas.
 You float face-down.
 They glide, sometimes barrel-roll, often within a foot of your face.
 Mantas are filter feeders.
-They have no teeth and no stinger.
-They are completely safe to be near.
+No teeth.
+No stinger.
+Completely safe to be near.
 The thing that makes this scary for kids is not the mantas.
 It is the dark, deep water and the open ocean.

 Where the Snorkel Happens

-Two main sites: Manta Heaven (off Garden Eel Cove, near Kona Airport) and the Manta Village (off Sheraton Kona Resort at Keauhou Bay).
-Both sites have resident manta populations and decent sighting rates.
-Manta Village is closer in for shorter runs, which is helpful if you have kids prone to seasickness.
-Some operators run small Zodiac boats from Honokohau Harbor to whichever site has better conditions that day.
+Two main sites: Manta Heaven (off Garden Eel Cove, near Kona Airport) and Manta Village (off the Sheraton Kona Resort at Keauhou Bay).
+Both have resident populations and decent sighting rates.
+Manta Village is closer in for shorter runs, which helps if you've got kids prone to seasickness.
+Some operators run small Zodiacs from Honokohau Harbor to whichever site has better conditions that night.

 The Real Age Question

-Operators advertise minimum ages from 5 to 10, but here is what really matters:
+Operators advertise minimum ages from 5 to 10.
+Here is what actually matters:

-• Your child is okay in the dark.
+- Your child is okay in the dark.
 This is not a metaphor.
-The boat ride is at sunset, the water is pitch black except for the dive lights, and you cannot see the bottom.
+Boat ride is at sunset, the water is pitch black except for the dive lights, and you cannot see the bottom.

-If your kid checks all four boxes, ages 7 and up generally do beautifully.
-If you are unsure, do a daytime snorkel at Two Step or Kahaluu Beach Park earlier in the trip and gauge how they handle goggles and floating.
-We sent our 8-year-old and our 11-year-old; both loved it.
-Our 5-year-old stayed at the hotel with grandma.
+If your kid checks all four, ages 7 and up generally do beautifully.
+If you are unsure, do a daytime snorkel at Two Step or Kahaluu Beach Park earlier in the trip and see how they handle goggles and floating.
+We sent our 8-year-old and our 11-year-old.
+Both loved it.
+Our youngest stayed at the hotel with the auntie.
 That was the right call.

 Best Tour Operators